jema28/testing-tdd-intro/README.md

 ### Testing frameworks

-Testing like the example above won't get you very far, which is why we use frameworks to help us.
+Testing like the example above won't get us very far, which is why we use frameworks to help us.
 We'll be using [Tape](https://github.com/substack/tape) on the course.

 Frameworks give you "assertions" like `equal`, `deepEqual` and `ok` to check your values.
 They also let you easily describe what you're testing and what result was expected, which gives you good test outputs that can act as bug reports when something goes wrong.